WWU must ensure auditors report full facts

 Allen’s predecessor audited a former president’s travel claims, was allegedly forced out in 2015, then collected a $216,000 settlement in a misconduct suit.
 After Allen’s firing in November 2019, the school’s longtime registrar and its other internal auditor both left the university.
 That auditor described a “culture of fear” due to all the tumult.

 Western must reestablish the credibility of its auditing process.
 After more than a year since Allen was fired, no replacement has been hired.
 A university spokesman said the COVID-19 pandemic has slowed the hiring process.
 The fact remains that Western has gone more than a year without a permanent leader of its internal watchdog office.
-The board of trustees, who are appointed by Gov. Jay Inslee, and Western administration make correcting this lapse a priority.
+The board of trustees, who are appointed by Gov. Jay Inslee, and Western administration must make correcting this lapse a priority.

 Two other state agencies also should play key roles in setting Western right.
 One is the Attorney General’s office, which should work toward a culture that encourages institutions to fully address problems that an auditor flags, instead of casting doubt on their seriousness.
 As an independently elected state official, Attorney General Bob Ferguson and his assistants owe a duty to the public to fight for good governance, not shield a “client” agency from potential consequences.